 Welches Dam is one of the more challenging locations for IWA's Silver Propeller Award and it will appeal to experienced boaters with a pioneering spirit, an ability to reverse and a willingness to contend with mud, weed and bumps.

-A campaign cruise organised by IWA Peterborough Branch established in 2017 say that it is possible for boats up to 50 ft long to enter the Old Bedford from the tidal sluice at Salter’s Lode, travel up to Welches Dam lock, turn there and leave by the same route.
+A campaign cruise organised by IWA Peterborough Branch in 2017 confirmed that it is possible for boats up to 50 ft long to enter the Old Bedford from the tidal sluice at Salter’s Lode, travel up to Welches Dam lock, turn there and leave by the same route.
 Longer boats may not be able to gain access due to the tight bend in the narrow tidal channel below Old Bedford Sluice.

 Any boater wishing to use the Old Bedford is advised to notify the Environment Agency with the proposed dates.
 It’s also a good idea to check tides times with the Middle Level lock keeper before you notify the Environment Agency (EA).

 The two most likely routes to the Old Bedford are from Denver lock (part of the River Great Ouse managed by EA) or from Salter’s Lode lock (part of the Middle Level Navigations managed by the Middle Level Commissioners).
 Both Denver lock and Salter’s Lode lock are operated by lock keepers who supervise all lockings.
 Lockings should be booked in advance.

 Locking times vary each day as the waters between Denver and Salter’s Lode (the normal crossing) and into the Old Bedford are tidal.
 Advance information about locking times is available from Denver lock (tel 01366 382340) and Salter’s Lode Lock (tel 01366 382292).